-You need to keep on top of the key skill sets to protect your future.
+You must keep up with the key skill sets to protect your future.

 For the longest time, we have been conditioned to believe that we don’t need to learn after graduating.
-That is a huge mistake and you need to refocus your mindset to a model of lifelong learning.
+That is a huge mistake, and you need to refocus your mindset on a model of lifelong learning.

 Another problem is being away from learning for too long.
 If you commit to learning, this won’t happen.
 If you haven’t been keeping up with your learning efforts, know that it doesn’t take too long to get back into the swing of things once you get started.
 You may even find it’s fun.

-You could go back to school and study for a graduate qualification such as a MBA, but that costs a lot of money and requires you to invest a lot of your precious time.
-Many of the traditional graduate programs are not practical real-world ready, and many compulsory courses are not relevant to your career interests.
+You could go back to school and study for a graduate qualification such as an MBA, but that costs a lot of money and requires you to invest a lot of your precious time.
+Many of the traditional graduate programs are not practical, real-world ready, and many compulsory courses are not relevant to your career interests.

 There are three basic skill sets for technical professionals to secure their future: technical, business, and professional skills.

-First, there are technical skill sets providing the depth of expertise in your field and these require ongoing learning, particularly as the half-life of knowledge being as little as five years today (that is as much as half of your technical knowledge will become obsolete in the next five years).
+Technical skills provide the depth of expertise in your field.
+These require ongoing learning, particularly as the half-life of knowledge is as little as five years today (that is, as much as half of your technical knowledge will become obsolete in the next five years).
 Attend seminars or workshops and engage in specific courses related to your expertise.

-Secondly, the business skill set, covering topics such as management, economics, finance, marketing and project management.
+Business skills cover topics such as management, economics, finance, marketing, and project management.
 This doesn’t mean you should do an MBA – there are plenty of good alternatives available – Seth Godin’s altMBA is one example.

-The internet has levelled the playing field for professional development training.
-You do not need to commit to undertaking a formal degree, you still can learn via online resources—just focus on the key skills and knowledge you need.
-There are lots of books and audiobooks available and there are also plenty of good, practical online training courses outside of traditional university programs.
+The internet has leveled the playing field for professional development training.
+You do not need to commit to undertaking a formal degree; you can still learn via online resources—just focus on the key skills and knowledge you need.
+Many books and audiobooks are available, and plenty of good, practical online training courses are outside traditional university programs.

-So, to be a successful technical professional you should commit to lifelong learning, think about the skill sets you need to develop to protect your future and choose the best way for you to develop those skillsets.
+So, to be a successful technical professional, commit to lifelong learning, think about the skill sets you need to develop to protect your future and choose the best way to develop those skills.